What started as a Top 10 article, has spun slightly out of control coming to a rest at the 15 Best Acoustic Guitars For Every Budget.

 Grand auditoriums have full tone in the lower range, with balanced mids and sparkling trebles.

-As the name suggest mini guitars are smaller versions of regular sized guitars.
+As the name suggests, mini guitars are smaller versions of regular sized guitars.
 Smaller than the parlor guitars, mini guitars size starts at ¾ and goes up from there to about 7/8th.

 Now the tone of any guitar, acoustic or not, is affected by many things.
 The bodywood arguably has the biggest affect on tone but the strings can also carry a lot of weight.
 So if you think your tone is too bright you can change the strings to something warmer.